 - astronomy: They’re older now and can stay up late!
 Check our post to keep track of full moons, eclipses and meteor showers.
 Have them plan an evening activity around an upcoming celestial event.
 Borrow a telescope from a public library (many of them have a “library of things”) and learn how to use it.

-choose any of the incredible outdoor activities
+6. Choose any of the incredible outdoor activity options.

 (You may already have an outdoor enthusiast on your hands!)

 - hiking: From a local nature walk to conquering a 14er, there are options to suit every kid.

 - climbing: They may start in a gym, but look for rock climbing and bouldering options near you.

 - kayaking or canoeing: Look into local rental opportunities and explore the different water ways in your area.

 - stand up paddle boarding: SUPs are a great way to work on your balance while enjoying quiet time on the water!